 While each pathshala is unique, most teach the fundamental Jain principles and several basic Jain prayers in the original Prakrit language.
 More varied is the way they approach the challenge of how youth can apply Jain principles in their daily lives.
 The importance of the vegetarian diet and its relationship to the American lifestyle is fundamental.
 (How does one explain why they are vegetarian to their friends?
 Which fast food places serve vegetarian food?).
 Some classes discuss ethical career choices and issues of animal rights.
 Others reexamine traditional Jain rituals and lifestyles in light of the new context.

 In addition to the pathshala movement, young Jains have also organized themselves in their various communities.
 In 1992, at the 7th annual JAINA convention in Pittsburgh, an umbrella organization was founded—Young Jains of America.
-The very next year, YJA held a by-youth for-youth convention in Chicago that was attended by the teacher Chitrabhanu and rigorously focused on religious education.
+The very next year, YJA held a by-youth for-youth convention in Chicago that was attended by the teacher Muni Chitrabhanu and rigorously focused on religious education.
+Now meeting every two years, the YJA conference will celebrate its 28th anniversary in 2020.
 The combination of parents concerned for the education of the next generation and young people taking the initiative to organize their own movement bodes well for the future of Jainism in America.